alxshelepenok/lumen/content/posts/fleek-network-s-roadmap-is-public.md

 That’s all for today!
 If you haven’t joined in the testing already, you can do so by spinning up your [own Devnet Fleek Network node](https://docs.fleek.network/guides/Network%20nodes/fleek-network-getting-started-guide), helping us to develop and move Fleek Network across each of these phases.
 Get setup, and let us know what you think ahead of the Testnet!

-For any other resources, checkout [our linktree](https://linktr.ee/fleek).
+For any other resources, checkout [our linktree](https://linktr.ee/fleek) or visit our website to [subscribe to our updates.](https://fleek.network/)